Army Navy Match: Brief background

-Traditionally, the Army Navy match has been played in the second half of the domestic season.
-In the 1907-08 season it was played in December, and due to this anomaly the calendar year 1908 did not see an Army Navy match, while 1907 saw two.
+Traditionally, the Army Navy Match has been played in the second half of the domestic season.
+In the 1907–08 season it was played in December, and due to this anomaly the calendar year 1908 did not see an Army Navy Match, while 1907 saw two.

-Originally only officers of both services where allowed to represent their services senior XV teams, and the fixtures where styled ‘Officers of the Navy’ v ‘Officers of the Army.’ in 1920 the fixture was re-styled ‘Royal Navy’ v ‘The Army’ and teams where to allowed to select their players from all personnel, including other ranks and ratings, to mark this change, the 1920 match was attended by King George V.
+Originally only officers of both services where allowed to represent their services senior XV teams, and the fixtures where styled "Officers of the Navy" v.
+"Officers of the Army". in 1920 the fixture was re-styled "Royal Navy" v.
+"The Army" and teams where to allowed to select their players from all personnel, including other ranks and ratings.
+To mark this change, the 1920 match was attended by King George V.

 The 2016 Army Navy was the 99th in the series and the match saw a new record crowd of 81,323.
 The Navy took the lead 7–0 (Dave Fairbrother) on 20 minutes before the Army scored three tries (Semesa Rokoduguni 2, Owain Davies) before half time to lead 19–7 at the beak.
-A further try for the Army (James Farrell) early in the second period saw them extend their lead to 26-7 with half an hour of the match remaining.
-The Royal Navy staged the most remarkable of comebacks with tries from Gareth Rees and Rhys Dymmock-Williams either side of a penalty try to level the scores at 26-26 with 9 minutes remaining.
-An Owain Davies penalty with 2 minutes to go seemed to seal the win for the Army before Royal Navy fullback landed a 45m penalty of his own to again tie the game 29–29 with less than a minute to go.
-The draw meant that the Army Navy Trophy was shared but he Royal Navy were Inter Service Champions having beaten the RAF 9–8 at USSG Portsmouth.
-The RAF had beaten the Army 13–12 at RAF Halton in the opening round of the Inter Services.
+A further try for the Army (James Farrell) early in the second period saw them extend their lead to 26–7 with half an hour of the match remaining.
+The Royal Navy staged the most remarkable of comebacks, with tries from Gareth Rees and Rhys Dymmock-Williams either side of a penalty try to level the scores at 26–26 with 9 minutes remaining.
+An Owain Davies penalty with two minutes to go seemed to seal the win for the Army before a Royal Navy fullback landed a 45m penalty of his own to again tie the game 29–29 with less than a minute to go.
+The draw meant that the Army Navy Trophy was shared but the Royal Navy were Inter-Service Champions, having beaten the RAF 9–8 at USSG Portsmouth.
+The RAF had beaten the Army 13–12 at RAF Halton in the opening round of the Inter-Services.
 Royal Navy Number 8 completed a remarkable game which included a try, a yellow card and being named Man of the Match.

 The 2017 Army Navy match was unable to live up to the onfield excitement from the year before.
-However the 100th match saw another record crowd (81577), the attendance of Prince Harry as Patron of the Match Charity, Invictus Games Foundation, and an Army win 29-20.
+However the 100th match saw another record crowd (81,577), the attendance of Prince Harry as Patron of the Match Charity, Invictus Games Foundation, and an Army win 29–20.

-The 101st Army Navy Match was played at Twickenham on 5 May 2018 with the Army winning 22-14.
+The 101st Army Navy Match was played at Twickenham on 5 May 2018 with the Army winning 22–14.
 The match was notable in that the Navy had one man sent off in the first ten minutes of the game and the Army took advantage of their wing overlap to good effect.
 Army Corporal Matthew Dawson was awarded the Babcock Man of the Match.